stellarwp/wpconferenceschedule/readme.txt

 5. screenshot-5.png shows what the schedule looks like on mobile screens.

 == Changelog ==

+= 1.0.2 =
+* Prevent PHP errors when shortcode doesn't have any attributes

 = 1.0.1 =
 * Added end time to sessions